SamerAssil/FrameListBoxItem/README.md

 # FrameListBoxItem
-ListBoxItem allow to use TFrames in it's items.
-Supported Windows 32/64, Android, IOs.
+FrameListBoxItem allows to use TFrame in its items.
+It supports FMX platforms Windows 32/64, Android and IOS (no VCL).

 ![](https://github.com/SamerAssil/FrameListBoxItem/blob/main/Images/Frame.png)

 ![](https://github.com/SamerAssil/FrameListBoxItem/blob/main/Images/image1.png)

-## What is it ?
+## What is it?
-Actualy it's a TListBoxItem with a Frame property.
+It is a TListBoxItem with a Frame property.
 Nothing more.

-## VCL support ##
+## VCL support? ##
-No, and it's not ment to be. it's supported only FMX.
+No, and it is not meant to be.
+It supports only FMX.

-## how it's work ##
+## How does it work? ##
-simply it's create a Frame inside a TListBoxItem.
+Simply, it is creating a Frame inside a TListBoxItem.

 ## Installing ###
 Just add FrameListBoxItem.pas to your project.

-## how to access the internal Frame?
+## How to access the internal Frame? ##
- **Frame** Property allow you to access it. simple right ?
+ **Frame** Property allow you to access it. simple right?

-## Examples
+## Examples ##
 ***Create FrameListBoxItem and add it to a listbox:***
 ```
   itm := TFrameListBoxItem<TFrame1>.create(Listbox1);